Patricia Owens: Career

-Retirement

 By 1965, Owens was working in Black Spurs, a B-Western produced by A. C. Lyles, who was renowned for using older stars in that genre.
 She retired from feature films in 1968 after portraying the love interest in the low-budget espionage thriller The Destructors.
 Later that same year, she made her last professional appearance in a televised episode of Lassie.

 Personal life

 Owens was married and divorced three times.
 Her first husband, producer and screenwriter Sy Bartlett, and she were wed in 1956 and remained together for two years.
 She next married Jerome Nathanson in 1960, and they had one child before their divorce in 1961.
 Her third marriage was to John Austin from 1969 until their divorce in 1975.

+Death

+Owens died in Lancaster, California on August 31, 2000, aged 75.